ralexrivero/Agile/README.md

 The goal is to keep as little code as possible to have the least number of bugs and achieve the greatest technical agility and business agility.

+The point of the kata is not to solve the problem.
+The point of the Kata is to practice the moves.
+The moves of the kata:
+ - red
+ - green
+ - refactor

 ## Conversion

 - I = 1